Martyrs Tree Tolpuddle – Scattering ashes around the Tolpuddle tree

 The snapshot reminds me of the day we took his ashes to Tolpuddle.
 We picnicked happily under the martyrs’ tree – strong workman’s tea and celebratory champagne.
 That seemed appropriate.
 Jane Williams

 I love these sorts of articles, it is the little details that give us an insight into the state of mind and emotions of those sharing their experience.
 Here, the detail the author finds poignant is the bag in which they carry the cremation urn.
-The Mrs Williams seemingly grabbed a bag in which to carry the urn, a Tesco bag, and the daughter had picked up on this and deemed it unfitting.
+That Mrs Williams seemingly grabbed a bag in which to carry the urn, a Tesco bag, and the daughter had picked up on this and deemed it unfitting.
 She opted for one with more symbolism, which is funny in itself as the whole location was massively symbolic, yet the up to that point it was really utilitarian: the cardboard urn and carrier bag.
-What we also see is the ever present British humour that the bag symbolic of cooperate dominance and capitalism would not do for ‘dad’.
+What we also see is the ever present British humour that the bag was symbolic of cooperate dominance and capitalism would not do for ‘dad’.

 Also we would not recommend putting the ashes in the roots of the tree as they could impact its health of the tree which could prove disastrous.
 Why not make a big circle thinly scattering right around it – providing you have the land owner’s permission…